Organizing hospitality festivities

 Term

-You will be notified by email within a week from the municipality.
+You will be notified by mail from the municipality within a week.

-If you disagree with the decision of municipality, you can file an objection.
-With this you let the municipality know why you disagree with the decision.
-Do so within 6 weeks.
-The municipality will then take another look at your application and make a new decision.
+Do you disagree with the municipality's decision?
+Then you can lodge an objection.
+This allows you to let the municipality know why you disagree with the decision.
+You must do this within six weeks.
+The municipality will then review your application and make a new decision.

-If you still do not agree with the decision of the municipality?
-Then you can ask the court if the municipality made a good decision.
-This is called "appeal.
+If you still disagree with the municipality's decision, you can ask the court to review whether the municipality made the right decision.
+This is called 'appealing'.